 Naturally, some students will understand literacy conventions more easily than others.
 For various reasons, some students may experience difficulties with developing literacy.

 For these students, an individual approach is needed.
 Evidence shows that the most effective way to support students with learning difficulties involves individualised planning along with a well-structured and explicit teaching approach.
 A collaborative approach with support from parents will further support these students’ learning.

-It might also include consulting other professionals, such as an educational psychologist, or speech-language pathologist.
+It might also include consulting other professionals, such as an educational psychologist, or speech pathologist.